 By managing your energy use strategically, you can slay the energy vampires in your home and cut down on your utility bill, one efficient practice at a time.

-Your haunted house could cost more than you think
+Your house could cost more than you think

-Do you feel a cool draft that raises goosebumps on your arm?
-Sure, it could be an invisible spectral spirit, but more likely the chill is caused by leaky windows.
-Whether you have heat pumping through your vents or are enjoying a toasty blaze in your fireplace, that warmth doesn’t do you much good if it’s continually being sucked outside.
+Do you often feel a cool draft?
+That chill may be caused by leaky windows or doors and may contribute to an increasing electric bill.
+Your home heating system doesn’t do you much good if warm air is continually being sucked outside.
 And when you’re paying each month to regulate the temperature in your home, that means that your money is going out the window with it.

-If you don’t feel any leaks, you should still have the seals on your doors and windows checked periodically.
-Small cracks may be hardly noticeable, but they can still impact your utility bill.
+If you don’t feel any leaks, you should still check the seals on your doors and windows.
+Small cracks may be hardly noticeable, but they can impact your utility bill.

-And keep in mind that windows and doors aren’t the only things that affect the temperature of your home.
+Keep in mind that windows and doors aren’t the only things that affect the temperature of your home.
 The insulation in your walls plays an important role in regulating your house’s environment.
-Ideally your insulation should last a lifetime, but that’s not always the case in reality.
+Ideally, your insulation should last a lifetime, but that’s not always the case.
 The material can settle or decay over time, which could especially be a problem if you live in an older building.

-According to EPA estimates, the average homeowner could save 11 percent on total energy costs simply by air sealing the house and adding insulation floors over crawl spaces and attics, as well as accessible basement rim joists.
-Consider hiring an HVAC professional to come to your house and perform an energy audit to determine the problem areas that are contributing to your energy bill.
+According to EPA estimates, the average homeowner could save 11% on total energy costs simply by air sealing the house and adding insulation floors over crawl spaces and attics, as well as accessible basement rim joists.
+Consider hiring an HVAC professional to perform an energy audit to determine the problem areas that are contributing to your energy bill.